 Seller Failure.
-If Seller fails to Schedule and/or deliver or cause to be delivered all or any part of the Quantity of Product pursuant to a Transaction, and such failure is not excused (a) by Force Majeure, (b) under the terms of the Product or (c) by Buyer’s failure to perform, then Seller shall pay Buyer, within three (3) Business Days of receipt of an invoice from Buyer setting forth such amount, as liquidated damages and not as a penalty, an amount for such deficiency equal to the positive difference, if any, obtained by subtracting the Contract Price from the Replacement Price.
+If Seller fails to Schedule and/or deliver or cause to be delivered all or any part of the Quantity of Product pursuant to a Transaction, and such failure is not excused (a) by Force Majeure, (b) pursuant to Sections 6.2 or 6.7, (c) under the terms of the Product or (d) by Buyer’s failure to perform, then Seller shall pay Buyer, within three (3) Business Days of receipt of an invoice from Buyer setting forth such amount, as liquidated damages and not as a penalty, an amount for such deficiency equal to the positive difference, if any, obtained by subtracting the Contract Price from the Replacement Price.
 The invoice for such amount shall include a written statement explaining in reasonable detail the calculation of such amount.

 Buyer Failure.
-If Buyer fails to Schedule and/or receive or cause to be received all or part of the Quantity of Product pursuant to a Transaction and such failure is not excused (a) by Force Majeure, (b) under the terms of the Product or (c) by Seller’s failure to perform, then Buyer shall pay Seller, within three (3) Business Days of receipt of an invoice from Seller setting forth such amount, as liquidated damages and not as a penalty, an amount for such deficiency equal to the positive difference, if any, obtained by subtracting the Sales Price from the Contract Price.
+If Buyer fails to Schedule and/or receive or cause to be received all or part of the Quantity of Product pursuant to a Transaction and such failure is not excused (a) by Force Majeure, (b) pursuant to Sections 6.2 or 6.7, (c) under the terms of the Product or (d) by Seller’s failure to perform, then Buyer shall pay Seller, within three (3) Business Days of receipt of an invoice from Seller setting forth such amount, as liquidated damages and not as a penalty, an amount for such deficiency equal to the positive difference, if any, obtained by subtracting the Sales Price from the Contract Price.
 The invoice for such amount shall include a written statement explaining in reasonable detail the calculation of such amount.

 EVENTS OF DEFAULT; REMEDIES